polsys/ennemi/CONTRIBUTING.md

 The goal is that the tests fully document the package.
 When reviewing a Pull Request, the code changes should be obvious from the new/modified tests.
 If the tests haven't changed, the assumption is that the behavior hasn't changed either.

+Integration tests simulate realistic workflows.
+It is a goal to have as many different use cases represented, preferably covering all features of the package.

 ### Type checking